fabricetriboix/skal/README.md

 processor, a shared object on a NAS, etc.

 Skal supports publishing groups.
 Send a message to that group, and it will be duplicated to all group members.
+If a worker wants to subscribe to a group, it just has to send a "skal-subcribe" to that group; optionally, it can add a "filter" field to the message to provide a regex to filter the messages it wants to receive based on the message action string.
+To stop receiving message, just send a "skal-unsubscribe" to the group.

 Skal has an in-built error management system called alarms.
 An alarm can be raised or lowered and can have different severity levels.
 These